RafaGago/mini-async-log/README.md

 ### mal-hybrid ####

 "mal-hybrid" is just adding a small bounded queue to "mal-heap".
-On the 1M test it seems to help except for the single threaded case.
-On the 100k single threaded test it's the opposite, it helps up to two 4 threads (CPU core count), after that the performance is less than "mal-heap".
+On the 1M test having the extra bounded queue seems to increase the performance except in the single threaded case.

+In the 100k single threaded test it's the opposite, the bounded queue increases performance up to two 4 threads (CPU core count), after that the performance is less than "mal-heap".

 The latencies are both very similar.